microsoft/aed-go-learn-content/get-started-with-go/includes/4-install-vs-code.md

 **Step 3: Start the app from the Applications folder** To start the Visual Studio Code app, double-click on the icon from the Applications folder.

-**Important!**
+**> [!NOTE]**
-You might see a warning that Visual Studio Code can't be opened because Apple can't check it for malicious software.
+> You might see a warning that Visual Studio Code can't be opened because Apple can't check it for malicious software.
 If that happens, select OK to dismiss the message.
 Then right-click Visual Studio Code in the Applications folder and choose the Open menu.
 If you choose this option, Visual Studio Code should open without any further issues.

 ## Install Visual Studio Code on Linux